the fp is getting-around

 Getting Around Nicaragua

 Given the relative size of the country and the difficulty of some ground travel routes, internal flights are worth considering.
-La Costeña Airlines (www.lacostena.com.ni) offers domestic flights from Managua to a handful of destinations, including the Corn Islands, Bluefields, Puerto Cabezas and San Carlos.
+La Costeña Airlines (www.lacostena.com.ni) offers domestic flights from Managua to several Nicaraguan destinations, including the Corn Islands, Bluefields and Puerto Cabezas.
 The period around Easter, Christmas and New Year can get booked up.

 Lack of road safety is probably the biggest single hazard to travellers in Nicaragua.
-Road signs are often poor to non-existent.
+Road signs are often poorly labelled or difficult to interpret (when they exist).
 Vehicles don’t always use their lights and driving at night is not recommended.
 Many vehicles are in poor condition, travel very slowly and break down or stop without warning.
+Ignoring traffic lights is common.

 Drivers should be especially careful on curves and hills, as many drivers pass or park on blind corners.
 Speed limits vary depending on the type of road but traffic rules are rarely enforced.
 Watch out for bicycles, motorbikes, mopeds and oxcarts, and people and animals walking in the road.